Back to index

 Keyboard

-• Arrow keys: move the gap (if supported)
+• Arrow keys: move the empty space

 Touch